vdclab/vdclab-wiki/KEGG-Mapper.md

 ## Notes from Users
 #### Reconstruct Pathway
-- take a table of KEGG KO number as entry (see example)
+- take a table of KEGG KO number as entry (see example).
-- can take multiple organisms with the # separation (see example 2)
+- can take multiple organisms with the # separation (see example 2).
-- Get a result on KEGG Metabolic map, Brite and Modules
+- Get a result on KEGG Metabolic map, Brite and Modules.
 #### Search Pathway
-- take different KEGG object to map them
+- take different KEGG object to map them.
-- same type of result as previous tool
+- same type of result as previous tool.
 #### Search&Color Pathway
-- same tool as above but you can specify colors
+- same tool as above but you can specify colors.
 #### Color Pathway
-- color chosen pathway
+- color chosen pathway.
-- choose color depnding on input (see examples)
+- choose color depnding on input (see examples).
 #### Join Brite
+- used to add a column of your choice to the Brite tables.
+- you need to be familiar with the Brite tables first.
 #### Convert ID
+- convert NCBI or Uniprot id to KO id.
 #### Annotate Sequence
+- enter a protein multifasta.
+- sequenced are annotated and mapped to the pathways.

 ## Ease of use
 - As all KEGG tools, it can be confusing at first.
 - Try with the provided examples to get familiar with the tools.
+> Easy to get the KO id with their convert ID tool.
+{.is-success}

 ## Citation
 - Kanehisa, M. and Sato, Y. (2020) [KEGG Mapper for inferring cellular functions from protein sequences.](https://onlinelibrary.wiley.com/doi/full/10.1002/pro.3711) Protein Sci.
 29, 28-35.